-COMPLETE FOR EACH ITEM TO BE CONTINUED OR INITIATED
+Complete for each item to be continued or initiated

-Item Identified in Step One: Goals and Objectives from Step Three:

-Can it be accommodated by the new district structure?

-How will this service be strengthened by the new structure?
+Item identified in step one: Goals and objectives from step three: Can it be accommodated by the new district structure? \square Yes \square No How will this service be strengthened by the new structure?
 How will this service be weakened by the new structure?
 What opportunities exist with the new structure?
 What threats exist with the new structure?

-Will there be a financial impact? (include a cost estimate)
+Will there be a financial impact? □ Yes □ No (include a cost estimate)

-Tasks/Action Steps Who When How Will We Know it is Completed Possible Challenges Possible Solutions
+Tasks/Action Steps Worksheet

+Complete one worksheet for each task/action step

+Tasks/Action Steps:

+Who

+When

+How will we know it is completed

+Tiow will we know it is completed

+Possible challenges

+Possible solutions

-Other Comments:
+Other Comments

-Lions Clubs International
+Lions International

-District and Club Administration Lions Clubs International 300 W 22ND ST Oak Brook IL 60523-8842 USA lionsclubs.org email: districtadministration@lionsclubs.org phone: 630.571.5466 facebook.com/lionsclubs
+District and Club Administration Division 300 W. 22nd Street Oak Brook, IL 60523-8842, USA www.lionsclubs.org Phone: (630) 468-6739

+Email: districtadministration@lionsclubs.org